An Efficient Randomized QLP Algorithm for Approximating the Singular Value Decomposition

-The QR decomposition \cite{GolubVanLoan96} gives ${\bf A} = {\bf Q}_\text{A}{\bf R}_\text{A}$, where ${\bf Q}_\text{A} \in \mathbb R^{m \times n}$ is orthonormal and contains the bases for the columns of $\bf A$, and ${\bf R}_\text{A} \in \mathbb R^{n \times n}$ is upper triangular.
-(This is in fact the ``reduced" version of the decomposition, for silent columns and rows in the two factors were discarded \cite{TrefethenBau97}.)
-A variant of the QR decomposition is the column-pivoted QR (CPQR), or rank-revealing QR decomposition \cite{Chan87}.
+The unpivoted QR decomposition \cite[Section 5.2]{GolubVanLoan96} gives ${\bf A} = {\bf Q}_\text{A}{\bf R}_\text{A}$, where ${\bf Q}_\text{A} \in \mathbb R^{m \times n}$ is orthonormal and contains the bases for the columns of $\bf A$, and ${\bf R}_\text{A} \in \mathbb R^{n \times n}$ is upper triangular.
+(This is in fact the ``reduced" version of the decomposition, for silent columns and rows in the two factors were discarded \cite[Lecture 7]{TrefethenBau97}.)
+The QR decomposition is computed through the Gram–Schmidt process \cite[Section 2.3.4]{Bjorck15}, \cite[Lecture 8]{TrefethenBau97} or Householder reflections \cite[Section 5.1.2]{GolubVanLoan96}, \cite[Lecture 10]{TrefethenBau97}.
+A variant of the QR decomposition is the column-pivoted QR (CPQR) \cite[Section 5.4.1]{GolubVanLoan96}, or rank-revealing QR decomposition \cite{Chan87}, \cite[Section 2.4.3]{Bjorck15}.
 It is computed by Householder orthogonal triangularization where columns with the largest magnitudes are swapped with other columns before the reduction proceeds.
-CPQR factors $\bf A$ as:
+CPQR factorizes $\bf A$ as: